 12. Stay calm

 There was a period time a few months ago when Lily refused to sleep.
-After long days chasing her around, I really needed my rest and she was making it impossible.
+After a long week of chasing her around, I really needed my rest and she was making it impossible.
 As much as I hate to admit it, I lost my temper and got frustrated one too many times.
-Which usually meant I turned the lights off, sat her on the ground, and turned my back to her.
-This always made her cry because she knew I was mad at her.
-Which made me feel awful and guilty.

 Take a look at your toddler’s diet.
 Could they be consuming too much caffeine or sugar throughout the day?
 Do they have a food intolerance that’s causing gas or discomfort?
 If you feel like you’re doing everything right but your toddler still won’t sleep, ask yourself some questions, do some research, take them to the doctor, etc. Figure out if it could be their diet that’s to blame!
 (If you are breastfeeding still, make sure you access your diet as well.)

 Try massaging the space above the bridge of your toddler’s nose between your eyes.
-Turns out this acupressure point can induce sleep!
+Turns out this acupressure point can induce sleep.
 I’ve tried it on Lily and she hates it.
-LOL But maybe your toddler will love it!
-It’s worth a try!
+But maybe your toddler will love it!
+It’s worth a try.